Program to Launch May 2021 Learn More

 Admission and enrollment practices that favor specified individuals or groups.

 - The PA Program does have a Direct Entry pathway.
-Projected seats reserved by entering Direct Entry cohort are as follows: May 2021 (Class of 2023) 3 seats, May 2022 (Class of 2024) 4 seats, May 2023 (Class of 2025) 5 seats.
+Projected seats reserved by entering Direct Entry cohort are as follows: May 2022 (Class of 2024) 4 seats, May 2023 (Class of 2025) 5 seats.
 Mercy College’s qualified undergraduate pre-PA track Biology majors completing the graduate admissions/CASPA application process will be offered an interview.

 Refunds of Tuition and Fees

 - The policy for Refunding Tuition and Fees can be found in the Graduate Catalog under the topics of Financial Aid (R2T4) and Refund Request.